weyoss/redis-smq/docs/message-exchanges.md

 msg.setExchange(exchange).setBody('123456789');
 ```

-When publishing the message, if the queue does not exist, the message will be discarded and an error will be returned.
+When publishing a message with a direct exchange, if the exchange queue does not exist the message will be discarded and an error will be returned.

 ### Topic Exchange